Travel Guide to the Pamir Highway and the Wakhan Valley

 View of Dushanbe, capital of Tajikistan

-Finally, arriving in Dushanbe was both a relief and a pleasure.
-Returning to a large city with asphalt, well-lit streets, varied food, and a bit of comfort felt like a well-deserved reward.
-I don't know if it was because of that or what, but the days I spent in Tajikistan's capital were truly pleasant.
+I finally arrived in Dushanbe, a real relief.
+Returning to a big city, with paved roads, lit streets, varied food, and comfort—what a wonderful feeling!
+I don't know if it was because of that or what, but the days I spent in the capital of Tajikistan were truly enjoyable.

 Budget for independent travel along the Pamir Highway and the Wakhan Valley